HomeForumGeneral Chat → Taxation for remote workers in Denmark

 The Worktrotter's Guide to Denmark

 A practical step-by-step guide about living and working in Denmark.
-Save time, nerves and money, by doing things right from the start.
-No shipping fee!
+Save time, nerves and money.
+Be smart and do things right - right from the start.

 Our Partners